 4) Take the CPA Examination in CO

-How to sit for the CPA exam in Colorado
+How to sit for Colorado CPA Certification

 The Colorado CPA exam application process is fairly straightforward.
 It’s similar to other states.
 Here are the You will need to:

 - Sign up for an online account with CPA Examination Services (CPAES)

 - Submit your transcripts to the Colorado State Board

 - Fill out, sign, and mail in the following forms to CPA Examination Services: